Main menu

 Jed

-You can import Jed formatted JSON as long as Loco can detect the schema.
-This requires a single outer key that matches the text domain declared in the header message.
+You can import Jed formatted JSON by specifying format=jed, or by letting Loco auto-detect the schema.
+The latter requires a single outer key that matches the text domain declared in the header message.
 Here's an example for the "foo" domain:

 {